This information is for people living in Northern Ireland.

-- more than one year (called a ‘secure social tenant’)
+- more than one year.
+Then you are a ‘secure social tenant’, or

-- less than one year (called an ‘introductory tenant’)
+- less than one year.
+You will be an ‘introductory tenant’

 Secure tenants

-Speak to our advisers if you get a notice seeking possession from your social landlord.
+If your landlord is trying to evict you, you should speak to our advisers as soon as possible.
 They can help you try to work things out and find ways to keep you in your home.

 Social tenants who lived in social housing for one year or more are called secure tenants.